NuPlay/RichText/README.md

  - html : which you want to show (String type)
  - lineHeight (optional, default: 170) : Height of each line
  - imageRadius (optional, default: 0)  : Radius of image corner
+ - fontType(optional, default : default): Font type in html view but not yet working properly
- - colorScheme : light or dark mode (it changes text color)
+ - colorScheme(optional, default : automatic) : light or dark mode (it changes text color)
  - colorImportant (optional, default: false) : css '!important', It ignores the color in variable 'html' when colorImportant is true.
+ - placeholder(optional,default: EmptyView()) : What to display until Richtext views are completely drawn (View type)

 ### Planned (Future work):
-placeholder, dynamicColorScheme, moreOption
+moreOption